nothke/shakedown-docs/README.md

 - Particles!
   - Grass now emits particles
   - Particles are affected by light and receive shadows
 - Graphical wheel movement height is now clamped so it doesn't penetrate fenders.
-Can be set with `wheelMaxHeight` in config
+Can be set with `wheelMaxHeight` in config.
+Can be debugged and live edited in dev GUI (~) and visible in gizmos, toggle on F12 (as thin yellow line)
 - No timing and countdown happens on free roam tracks (where checkpoints are not found)
 - Tracks can now embed starting positions in gltf/glb files with a dummy object containing `strt` in their name.
 Start position can still be overriden in config if `overrideStartPosition = 1` is set
 - Improved surfaces, added more parameters: (hardcorded for now)